1997 Elizabeth II Gold Proof Sovereign

-The finish is preserved by the original dark red leather presentation box that the coin comes in.
+The finish is preserved by the original leather presentation box that the coin comes in.
 Also included: a numbered certificate of authenticity.

-If you're interested in purchasing Sovereigns you might want to consider our best value, mixed-year Sovereigns which make a great investment.
+If you're interested in buying Sovereigns you might want to consider our mixed-year, best value 'full' Sovereigns which make a great investment.

 Like all Sovereigns, this one is exempt from Capital Gains Tax as UK legal tender and free from VAT in the UK and EU as investment grade gold.